This page is updated whenever the UNCITRAL Secretariat is informed of changes in enactment of the Model Law.

 The UNCITRAL Secretariat also prepares yearly a document containing the Status of Conventions and Enactments of UNCITRAL Model Laws, which is available on the web page of the corresponding UNCITRAL Commission session.

-Legislation based on the Model Law has been adopted in the following jurisdictions:
+Legislation based on or influenced by the Model Law has been adopted in 33 States in a total of 45 jurisdictions:

 |District of Columbia||2006||(a)|